thanhgit/front-end-remote-server/README.md

 ## Front-end remote server project
 This is apart of remote server project.
-It's reposibility is display GUI to end user.
+It's responsibility is display GUI to end user.

 ## Quick start
 ```text